I Need Help With…

 Lastly, divorced couples must learn to effectively co-parent for the sake of their children.
 As tough as it can be to find this balance, our counselors are trained to help you do precisely that.

-Go to the individual pages for Meaghan or Amanda, who each offer counseling in this area.
+Go to the individual pages for Meaghan or Tami who each offer counseling in this area.

 Lastly, for the benefit of the their children, parents often need help with co-parenting after a family break up.
 Finding new ways to effectively parent after a divorce can be challenging since there are so many other issues demanding your attention.